-Please note that letters of commitment and/or memoranda of understanding from community organizations, key faculty, etc, are not required or requested.
-If applicants choose to include such letters, they may only be added to the Development or Budget Plan sections and will count toward the page limit for that section.
+Please note that letters of commitment and/or memoranda of understanding from community organizations, key faculty, etc, should not be submitted.
+Applications that include such letters will be administratively withdrawn.

 10.4.1.
 Layperson's Summary (1,500-character maximum)